 It would create a four-day workweek that proponents say increases work-life balance and productivity, as employees would likely manage their time better knowing they wouldn’t have as many days.
 Supporters also contend it would correct the problem of working longer hours for stagnant wages.

-McKay Daniels, COO of the National Roofing Contractors Association, expressed doubts that the legislation will pass, but said the workforce at large, including roofing, is having to problem-solve while being flexible in a post-pandemic world.
+McKay Daniels, COO of the National Roofing Contractors Association, expressed doubts that the legislation will pass.
+Even so, he said the workforce at large, including roofing, has to problem-solve while being flexible in a post-pandemic world.

 “There’s definitely a change of outlook on employees’ parts going on in the country,” he said.
 “I do think that roofing contractors in particular are incredibly in tune with their employees’ needs and the work that needs to be done.”

 Real-world applications have seen some success around the world, including in Japan and New Zealand.
-Researchers in Iceland found a four-day workweek without a pay cut improved well-being and productivity.
+Researchers in Iceland found a four-day workweek without a pay cut improved well-being and productivity, according to Bloomberg.

 In the roofing industry, Upstate Roofing & Painting in Rochester, N.Y., has used a four-day workweek for decades, where workers put in 10-hour days to get to 40 before hitting overtime.
 Bob Morgan, CEO of Upstate Roofing, said once the pandemic hit, his workers expressed a desire to not work Saturdays and not as much overtime as in the past.